MIMJA156/time-tracker/README.md

 >NOTE: This is just a personal project.
 IT WILL NOT BE PERFECT!

+>:warning:You may lose all your tracked time at any point!
+This is still in its beta phase!:warning:

 ## Features

 This simply will track the amount of time you spend coding per day in vscode.